Father · Son · Holy Spirit

 The Correction That Proves Love

-"The Lord disciplines the one he loves, and he chastens everyone he accepts as his son" (Heb 12:6).
-Difficulty in the life of a believer is not evidence of God's absence or displeasure — it may be evidence of His fatherly engagement.
+"The Lord disciplines the one he loves" (Heb 12:6).
+Difficulty in the life of a believer is not evidence of God's absence — it may be evidence of His fatherly engagement.
 No loving father leaves his children to the consequences of their choices without correction.
 Discipline is proof of relationship, not rejection.

 Heb 12:5–11 · Prov 3:11–12 · Rev 3:19